 1. Use props and give your baby space

 Modify your poses and use props to accommodate your changing shape.
-Place your hands on blocks in lunges, use bolsters under your thighs for Cobras, blankets under your knees in lunges and generally be generous in giving yourself some more space and support.
+Place your hands on blocks and blankets under your knees in lunges.
+Use bolsters under your thighs for Cobras and generally be generous in giving yourself some more space and support.

 2. Protect the Vena Cava